 3.82.5.1 Security Audit Considerations

-This transaction does not require the Audit Record Repository to be able to send audit records using Record Audit Event [ITI-20] transaction.
-However, it shall create and store locally an audit event structured in accordance to requirements defined in DICOM PS3.15 Section A.5.3.2 “Audit Log Used”.
+This transaction may involve the disclosure of sensitive information.
+Logging these retrieval transactions as a query event is appropriate.
+However, ATNA Profile does not require the Audit Record Repository to be able to send audit records using Record Audit Event [ITI-20] transaction.
+However, the ARR it shall create and store locally an audit event structured in accordance to requirements defined in DICOM PS3.15 Section A.5.3.2 “Audit Log Used”.
 DICOM PS3.15 defines a specific structure for an audit record that may be created when an Audit Log is used.
-See http://dicom.nema.org/medical/dicom/current/output/chtml/part15/sect_A.5.3.2.html DICOM PS3.15 Section A.5.3.2 “Audit Log Used” for further details.3.20.3 Referenced Standards
+See http://dicom.nema.org/medical/dicom/current/output/chtml/part15/sect_A.5.3.2.html DICOM PS3.15 Section A.5.3.2 “Audit Log Used” for further details.